 Tess Herbert was elected as President of the Australian Lot Feeders’ Association in September 2015, bringing with her a lifetime experience in high end feedlot business management.

 Tess is an owner and Director of Gundamain and Ladysmith Feedlots, an Australian leading lot feeding business winning the 2015 Feedlot of the Year award in the 3000 to 10,000-head category and recognized as a “Top 25” Australian feedlot operation.
 Read more

-The Goat Industry Council of Australia (GICA) is the peak national body representing the interests of goat producers.
+Rick Gates is President of the Goat Industry Council of Australia, the peak national body representing the interests of goat producers.
 Read more

 Simon Crean joined the Australian Livestock Exporters’ Council as Chair in 2014.
 Simon served in the Australian Parliament from 1990 to 2013.
 During this time, Simon was leader of the Australian Labor Party and Federal Leader of the Opposition and held various Cabinet positions.